rairay91/gamescope-systemctl-user-services/README.md

 -> First install sunshine/heroic-games-launcher and configure it and test it if it is working from desktop mode.

 -> If it is working in desktop mode switch back to steam game mode and press Ctrl+Alt+F3 or Ctrl+Alt+F2 or Ctrl+Alt+F1 on keyboard to enter tty3 or tty2 or tty1 terminal and login with your username and password.
-And type command shown in this file on your terminal https://github.com/rairay91/gamescope-systemctl-user-services/blob/main/whoami.txt
+And type command in this file on your terminal https://github.com/rairay91/gamescope-systemctl-user-services/blob/main/whoami.txt

 -> It should give output something like this(notice Desktop=gamescope)
 Id=1